 As you experiment with the Puget Sound Game you will surely come up with ideas of your own for expanding or improving the game.
+For example, the game does not include the roles of state and federal regulations and regulators, and the fines and penalties they can levy, as factors influencing the decisions people make regarding their actions.
 We hope you will share these ideas with us.